rmosolgo/graphql-ruby/guides/subscriptions/pusher_implementation.md

 ### Broadcasts

-If you set up {% internal_link "Broadcasts", "/subscriptions/broadcast" %}, then you can update many clients over a single Pusher channel.
+If you set up [Broadcasts](/subscriptions/broadcast), then you can update many clients over a single Pusher channel.

 Broadcast channels have stable, predictable IDs.
 To prevent unauthorized clients from "listening in," use an [authorized Pusher channel](#authorization) for transport.
 In your authorization code, you can check for a broadcast using `.broadcast_subscription_id?`: